One person dead, one missing after central Missouri flooding

-KANSAS CITY, Missouri A four-year-old boy was dead and a woman believed to be his mother was missing after flash flooding in central Missouri that closed an Interstate highway on Wednesday and triggered some evacuations.
+KANSAS CITY, Mo.
+Aug 7 A 4-year-old boy was dead and a woman believed to be his mother was missing after flash flooding in central Missouri that closed an Interstate highway on Wednesday and triggered some evacuations.

 "It appears they were washed out of their vehicle when it was swept from a small tributary into a larger creek," said Sergeant Dan Crain, a spokesman for the Missouri State Highway Patrol in Rolla, adding that the vehicle had been found.